koalagang/crunchyroll-cli/README.md

 * [coreutils](https://www.gnu.org/software/coreutils/) - you already have this installed if you are on GNU/Linux
 * [devour](https://github.com/salman-abedin/devour) (optional - for window swallowing)
 * [youtube-dl](https://github.com/ytdl-org/youtube-dl) (optional - for downloading episodes)
+* [sfeed](https://codemadness.org/sfeed-simple-feed-parser.html) (optional - for viewing Crunchyroll news)
-* perl (for one specific command: `perl -l -0777 -ne 'print $1 if /<title.*?>\s*(.*?)\s*<\/title/si')` - you already have this installed if you have git installed
+* perl (for one specific command: `perl -l -0777 -ne 'print $1 if /<title.*?>\s*(.*?)\s*<\/title/si'`) - you already have this installed if you have git installed
 * gzip (make dependency) - you *probably* already have this installed if you are on GNU/Linux

 ## Installation

 Before using any of the following installation methods, make sure to download the above listed dependencies with your package manager.
 'Make' is the recommended option because you can easily update by doing a simple `git pull` on your local repository and also it installs the manpage.
-For Arch [based] users, I may also consider submiting Crunchyroll CLI to the [AUR](https://aur.archlinux.org/) at some point.

 ### cURL